Wednesday, November 30, 2011

 Friday, November 25, 2011

-Día de la Revolución November 20th
+Día de la Revolución November 20th, Isla Mujeres Mexico!

 Rat-a-tat-tat, blam, blam, bang, tootle-toot, and bang again!

-A dozen or so high school students have been practicing with drums and bugles, every day in the basketball court across the street from our house, practicing for the Día de la Revolución parade last Sunday.
-This group is much improved over last year's group but, oh my, listening to the discordant clatter and crash for two hours every day increased our need for aspirin, or Tylenol, or whiskey, or anything to obliterate the headache.
+This group is much improved over last year's group, but oh my, listening to the discordant clatter and crash for two hours every day increased our need for aspirin, or Tylenol, or whiskey, or anything to obliterate the headache.
 They're a good bunch of kids, just lacking musical skills at the moment.
 (But, who am I to complain?
 I have been tossed out of community choirs and school bands several times for having absolutely no ear for music.)

-Apparently this is a very serious event for these ladies!
+This is a very serious event for these ladies!

 The Day of the Revolution (Día de la Revolución) is celebrated annually in Mexico on November 20th.
 It is the anniversary of the 1910 start of the popular movement leading to the overthrow of dictator José de la Cruz Porfirio Díaz Mori after 34 years of military rule.
-The revolution ushered in a decade of civil war which ultimately led to the creation of the Mexico’s constitution in 1917.
+The revolution ushered in a decade of civil war, which ultimately led to the creation of Mexico’s constitution in 1917.

-Take my picture, take my picture!!!!
+Take my picture, take my picture!!

-On Sunday the parade was scheduled to start at eight in the morning instead of the usual nine o'clock, due to the large number of groups that expressed interest in participating.
+On Sunday, the parade was scheduled to start at eight in the morning instead of the usual nine o'clock, due to the large number of groups that expressed interest in participating.
 The Parade Marshall was expecting several of the dance troupes from the 6th Annual Caribbean Festival to join the parade.
-In true island-style, I meandered over to the designated reviewing stand around eight twenty in the morning, thinking I had at least an hour or more to wait until the parade appeared.
-Much to my surprise the first groups were just arriving at the reviewing stand!
-The parade had apparently started on time.
-Amazing!

-Another part of the high school group
+Another part of the high school group.

-And the high school band who were driving us nuts all week with their practice sessions, well they looked and sounded pretty darn good.
+And the high school band, who were driving us nuts all week with their practice sessions, well, they looked and sounded pretty darn good.

 Wednesday, November 23, 2011

 Ahoy!
-Dead ahead be pirates!
+Dead ahead be pirates on Isla Mujeres, Mexico!

-The story of Isla's most famous islander - pirate Mundaca - could have been taken straight from a bodice-ripper romance novel, complete with the love triangle between a sixteen-year-old beauty, her childhood sweetheart, and a fifty-three year old pirate who yearned to make the young woman his wife.
+The story of Isla's most famous islander - pirate Mundaca - could have been taken straight from a bodice-ripper romance novel, complete with the love triangle between a sixteen-year-old beauty, her childhood sweetheart, and a fifty-three-year-old pirate who yearned to make the young woman his wife.

 Pirate Mundaca's home on Isla Mujeres

-Mundaca then set about building a large hacienda on Isla Mujeres that he named "Vista Alegre" (Happy View).
 It eventually covered over 40% of the island.
-There were areas for livestock, birds, vegetables gardens, fruit orchards and exotic plants that were brought from all over the world.
+There were areas for livestock, birds, vegetable gardens, fruit orchards and exotic plants that were brought from all over the world.
 Fermin Mundaca is said to have built the Vista Alegre using stone taken from the abandoned Mayan structures on Isla Mujeres.

 Isla statue honoring La Trigueña

-He built her a beautiful garden with great stone arches where he carved her nick-name, La Trigueña, above the apex.
-But the dark-haired beauty married her childhood sweetheart and Mundaca became isolated, lonely, slowly going insane - reportedly due to syphilis.
-Even though he was still wealthy he abandoned his estate allowing it to fall into disrepair preferring instead to live in various other locations on the island.
+Even though he was still wealthy, he abandoned his estate, allowing it to fall into disrepair, preferring instead to live in various other locations on the island.

 Vegetables and fruits ripened and rotted, cattle wandered everywhere, destroying other people's gardens.
 The locals feared Mundaca.